 Half Moon rose with the aligning of two artisanal minds over 30 years ago.
 One had fashioned a poncho from a wool blanket while hitchhiking the American landscape.
 The other sought an alternative to mindless consumption and "fast" fashion.

 That poncho design was the beginning.
 Living on the road, the couple began designing and crafting other types of garments, and were soon swept up by the Renaissance Faire circuit.
-Half Moon would soon be showing up at festivals all over the country, the signature cloaks, coats, capes, and jackets steadily gaining in notoriety.
+Half Moon would eventually show up at festivals all over the country, their signature cloaks, coats, capes, and jackets steadily gaining in notoriety.

 Today, Half Moon’s base of operations lies in the North Fork Valley of Western Colorado.
 We still maintain booths at three Renaissance Faires (King Richard’s Faire, New York, and Maryland) and have developed a loyal customer base both in the U.S. and abroad.

 Half Moon seeks an end to "fast" fashion–we believe in the value of well-designed, well-crafted, beautiful clothing that lasts.
 We pride ourselves on building and fostering trade relationships between small business owners.
 If you are an artisan and would like to work together, get in touch!